Charge Interruption Recovery

 Out of the box, all 12 of the competitors we tested this year appeared to be quite similar.
 They are all black, with heavy-duty canvas fabric on the outside, with some kind of pouch to store gadgets and cords.
 The panels themselves are all monocrystalline in composition but have different coatings and additions depending on price.
 As we scoured the internet doing research for this review, we found many complaints among customers about the durability of the model they purchased.
 Because of this, we decided to pay particular attention to the way each one held up over the testing period.

 Here are some of the questions we focused on when assessing the durability of the models.
 Are they delaminating?
 Does the Velcro continue to stick?
 Are they warping or melting?
 Do they still perform well after a month of use?
 Two months of use?

 Weight and Portability

 Weight gets high weighting in our scores, pun intended.
 After all, the whole point of a portable solar panel is to be, well, portable.
-A panel that weighs less than a pound and is very compact is all we take for most outdoor situations: hiking, backpacking, biking, and climbing.
-If the panel weighs more than a pound and a half, it needs to do some heavy duty charging of multiple devices and/or a laptop and is probably not ideal for carrying on a self-supported trip.
+A model that weighs less than a pound and is very compact is all we take for most outdoor situations: hiking, backpacking, biking, and climbing.
+If it weighs more than a pound and a half, it needs to do some heavy duty charging of multiple devices and/or a laptop and is probably not ideal for carrying on a self-supported trip.
 If you are boating, weight doesn't matter.
 Take that into account when looking at the scores.